NephtCode/CitySpectra/README.md

 ## About

-Welcome to CityGuide, a dynamic web application built as a mini assignment for the Applications and Web Technologies course at the Pontificia Universidad Catolica de Chile.
+Welcome to CitySpectra, a dynamic web application built as a mini assignment for the Applications and Web Technologies course at the Pontificia Universidad Catolica de Chile.
 The project primarily utilizes HTML and CSS technologies, enhanced with JavaScript functionalities, provided by JSDOM, to enrich the user experience.
 The theme of the application is city-centric, geared to provide engaging and informational content about the world's most famous cities to tourists planning their future travel.

 ## Design Philosophy